Event Actions

 - Robotics + X Research Interest Group (Rohan Chandra, Assistant Professor, Computer Science)

-- Industry Engagement & 40Core (Chris Ervin, Director of SEAS Industry Engagement)
+- Industry Engagement & the SEAS 40Core Program (Chris Ervin, Director of SEAS Industry Engagement)

 3:45-4:00 Concluding Remarks (Jennifer West, Dean and Professor, Biomedical Engineering and Mechanical & Aerospace Engineering)